Bookervsky/EV-Charging-Adoption-Prediction/README.md

 ## Abstract

-The adoption rate of Electric Vehicles (EVs) is critical metric for tracking progress in transportation decarbonization.
+The adoption rate of Electric Vehicles (EVs) is a critical metric for tracking progress in transportation decarbonization.
 Identifying the determinants of adoption and accurately forecasting future trends are essential for effective policy and infrastructure planning.